Volkswagen: International properties

 Volkswagen has factories in many parts of the world, manufacturing or assembling vehicles for local markets.
 In addition to plants in Germany, Volkswagen has manufacturing or assembly facilities in Mexico, the United States, Slovakia, China, India, Russia (sold to the Russian company Avilon in 2023), Malaysia, Brazil, Argentina, Portugal, Spain, Poland, the Czech Republic, Bosnia and Herzegovina, Kenya and South Africa.
-In 2011, Volkswagen was named in the top 25 largest companies in the world by the Forbes Global 2000.
+In 2011, Volkswagen was named one of the top 25 largest companies in the world by the Forbes Global 2000.

 As of May 2014, Volkswagen was planning to start assembling certain engines in India to increase localisation from 70% to 90%.

 In January 2016, Volkswagen announced the launch of a new factory in Algeria during a summit between Angela Merkel and Algerian prime minister Abdelmalek Sellal.
-The factory was launched in Relizane, producing Volkswagen Golf VII, Volkswagen Polo, Volkswagen Caddy, SEAT Ibiza and Škoda Octavia cars.
+The factory was launched in Relizane, producing Volkswagen Golf Mk7, Volkswagen Polo, Volkswagen Caddy, SEAT Ibiza and Škoda Octavia cars.

-In the 2024 review of WIPO's annual World Intellectual Property Indicators VW ranked 6th in the world for its 312 industrial design registrations that were published under the Hague System during 2023.
+In the 2024 review of WIPO's annual World Intellectual Property Indicators, VW ranked sixth in the world for its 312 industrial design registrations that were published under the Hague System during 2023.

-Since 1985, Volkswagen has also run the Volkswagen AutoMuseum in Wolfsburg, which is dedicated to the history of the company.
+Since 1985, Volkswagen has also run the AutoMuseum Volkswagen in Wolfsburg, which is dedicated to the history of the company.

 Working conditions

-With 120,000 employees in Germany, VW is one of the most well organized labour represented companies in the world and Germany.
-The role that Works Councils and IG Metall play is unique even within Germany.
-VW workers have some of the strongest collective agreements.
-VW has a strong tradition and practice of social partnership and co-determination.

-Volkswagen agreed in December 2011 to implement a rule passed by the company's Works Council aimed at improving work–life balance and avoiding burnout by restricting company email functionality on the firm's BlackBerry smartphones to working periods and the half-hour before and after working periods.
+In December 2011, Volkswagen agreed to implement a rule passed by the company's Works Council aimed at improving work–life balance and avoiding burnout by restricting company email functionality on the firm's BlackBerry smartphones to working periods and the half-hour before and after working periods.
 About 1,150 of Volkswagen's more than 190,000 employees in Germany were affected by the email restriction.

-Because of Volkswagen's use of IPPD, a human contact allergen, in various polymers of their vehicles, they have coined the term "Volkswagen dermatitis".
+Because of Volkswagen's use of IPPD, a human contact allergen, in various polymers of its vehicles, it has coined the term Volkswagen dermatitis.